 Financial technology – or FinTech – has unexpectedly matured since the pandemic swept across the world.
 Many businesses, households, and consumers have had to rely on the digital world more than ever before to simplify their financial affairs.

 That is why 2021 will probably witness more practices in this area.

 Digital and Contactless Payments

-Digitisation is tranforming the world’s payment.
+Digitization is transforming the world’s payment.
 Instead of cash, all consumers need are credit/debit cards or even their phones to complete safe purchases within a few simple steps.